Die4Ever/deus-ex-randomizer/README.md

 * Optionally randomize the song selections, with options to use songs from Unreal and Unreal Tournament
 * Option for mirrored maps, with choice of what percentage of maps should be mirrored
 * Randomize the types of weapon mods
+* Randomize the types of attached grenade traps

 ## There are also settings for
 * Crowd Control!
 Let your Twitch/YouTube/Discord/other viewers troll you or help you! https://crowdcontrol.live/guides/DeusEx